-Every so often we hear stories of folks who had to defend themselves against the four-legged predators most of us don't think about for our everyday carry gun options.
-And oftentimes, people have a skewed thought process of what is acceptable for defense against an angry animal, like a bear, moose, elk, and others.
+Every so often, we hear stories of folks who had to defend themselves against the four-legged predators most of us do not think about for our everyday carry gun options.
+People often have a skewed thought process of what is acceptable for defense against an angry animal, like a bear, moose, elk, and others.

 I had just gotten out of my beloved Marine Corps and was still relatively in shape.
-My last year was spent in Okinawa and the stories you've heard about there only being so many things to do there are absolutely true.
+I spent my last year in Okinawa, and the stories you've heard about there only being many things to do are valid.
 Everyone either turns into a bodybuilder, a drunk, or a diver.

-I found myself at the gym twice a day and I ran there from the barracks.
-This afforded me with massive muscles with enough stamina to still pass the physical fitness test and its 3 mile run.
-I don't remember most of my measurements but the 54″ chest stands out in my memory for bragging rights.
+I found myself at the gym twice a day, and I ran there from the barracks.
+Working out in the gym afforded me massive muscles with enough stamina to pass the physical fitness test and its 3-mile run.
+I don't remember most of my measurements, but the 54″ chest stands out in my memory for bragging rights.

-The point to me telling you all of this is because after I got out and made it back home to crusty old New Jersey, I still kind of wanted to be in shape.
+The point to me telling you all of this is because after I got out and made it back home to crusty old New Jersey, I still wanted to be in shape.

-When I say “New Jersey,” I'm not talking about what everyone thinks about with sky scrapers and traffic.
+When I say “New Jersey,” I'm not talking about what everyone thinks about with skyscrapers and traffic.
 I grew up in the middle of the woods in NW Jersey on a dirt road.
-There was wildlife everywhere, including big black bear.
+There was wildlife everywhere, including big black bears.

-It was probably 350-400 pounds, and on all four feet.
-It was pointed away from me to the other side of the road and heading into the woods.
+The bear was probably 350-400 pounds, and on all four feet.
+He was facing away from me to the other side of the road and heading into the woods.

 It turned around and looked at me as I stood there trying to work out what I would do to protect myself if needed.
 I had nothing on me.
-I was strong and faster than most people, but certainly not an angry bear.
+Being stronger and faster than most people was great, but perhaps not enough against an angry bear.

-Thankfully I didn't see any cubs, and he clearly was NOT angry or this would have ended a little different.
-We made eye contact for what seemed an eternity (likely just a few seconds but I had tunnel vision).
+Thankfully I didn't see any cubs, and he was NOT angry, or this would have ended a little different.
+We made eye contact for what seemed an eternity (likely just a few seconds, but I had tunnel vision).
 Suddenly the bear let out a loud puff of air, turned its head back in line with its body pointed away from me, and lumbered up into the woods on the other side of the road.

-I stood there for a few minutes collecting my thoughts, careful not to run again in case it was still watching me.
+Standing there for what seemed like a few minutes, I collected my thoughts.
+In case the bear was still watching me, I was careful not to run again.
 I was still about a mile from where I lived.

-While a black bear is generally not aggressive toward people unless it feels threatened, these things can happen, and black bears are really just one of the big animals that are capable of ruining your day.
+While a black bear is generally not aggressive toward people unless it feels threatened, these things can happen, and black bears are just one of the big animals capable of ruining your day.

-Of course, you may not have need in your area, but if you do, you'll want to be able to defend yourself properly.
+Of course, you may not need to worry about animals in your area, but you'll want to be able to defend yourself properly if you do.

 Here's a podcast about defending yourself against a bear: